 I think that while science and engineering may need a fixed length period of time, perhaps based on a fraction of the speed of light, this is not particularly useful for day-to-day use.
 So I wanted to choose a humane system based on either the length of a year or the length of a day.
 Ultimately I choose day, because I find it more useful to have lunch at the same time every day than to buy a winter coat at the same time every year.

 The obvious choice therefore is to measure everything in fractions of a solar day.
+Astronomers typically do this with Julian Day measurements.
 I’d already hit on this by accident - if you create time units based on tens and hundreds, what you are actually doing is just naming some of the different places in the fraction of a day decimal.
 The places that relate most closely to what we currently do are to have hour-equivalents which are tenths of a day, minute-equivalents which are hundredths of an hour-equivalent, and second-equivalents which are hundredths of a minute-equivalent.
 Interestingly, the second equivalents come out fairly close to old-style seconds, and calculations become incredibly easy - 8:30 plus 5:80 becomes 1 day 4:10 (or 0.83 + 0.58 = 1.41).

 But solving my difficulties with Dr. Kawashima’s Brain Training was not the extent of my ambition.
 I’ve also had to work extensively with people in distant timezones, and it can be very confusing to know when you’re actually going to have a meeting, so I wanted a time that was numerically the same everywhere.
 We could do this already - everyone could use GMT for example, but that’s awkward, because it’s not obvious what time midnight or noon is where you are.
 Actually, it’s currently not obvious when noon is, because you probably don’t live at the exact center of your time zone.
 For example Oxford Time should be 5 minutes and 2 seconds behind Greenwich Time, but with the old system, this is too difficult to represent.
 These days, we can calculate this kind of thing exactly, so my new clock requires access to your GPS coordinates.
 While the numbers stay the same for everyone, their position on the clock face always ensures that your local solar noon is at the top of the clock face and solar midnight is at the bottom of the clockface, with high accuracy.
 Another benefit of having the whole day be one complete rotation of the clock is that I can draw on the dark and light times, based on your location with sunrise and sunset marked on every day.